How To PCS to Germany with Pets: A Complete Guide

 Once you land, you and your pet will be desperate to reunite (and probably have a bathroom break).
 But you’ll have to pay the fees first.

-Before you collect your pets, a vet will inspect them in quarantine.
+Before you collect your pets, a vet should inspect them.
 Afterwards, you may need to pay a fee up to €200 before you can take your furry friend with you.

 Especially if you’re flying into Frankfurt…

-In this video, I go over a real life example of what your first day in Germany *may look like.
+In this video, I go over a real life example of what your first day in Germany *may look like when picking your pets.

 Expect a long day.

-Expect an even longer day if flying with Patriot Express and getting on the shuttle bus to your next duty station (Pets must be in the crate while on bus).
+Expect an even longer day if flying with Patriot Express and getting on the free Ramstein shuttle bus to your next duty station.
+Keep in mind, per German law, pets must get back in the crate while on the bus (which is why I always recommend getting a ride from a sponsor or private shuttle.

-As for the all the pet fees, I’m not sure why this was the case.
+As for all the pet fees in the video, I’m not quite sure why this was the case.
 The family used a pet shipper, both pets flew cargo through United (operated by Lufthansa).

 After paying fees, they called the pet shipper back to verify that they do NOT cover these Frankfurt fees.
 If your pet is flying in-cabin, you may not have to go through all of this.